-If you want to get a seat, you’ll need to be among the first to reach the other bus.
+If you want to get a decent seat, you’ll need to be among the first to reach the other bus.
 This is because everyone from the larger first bus has to be crammed into the much smaller second bus.

 All rucksacks travel on the roof.
 Make sure there’s nothing valuable or breakable in them.

 The 90-minute trip from Soná to Santa Catalina isn’t so comfortable, but the scenery is nice.

 As you arrive in Santa Catalina, keep an eye out for your guesthouse.
 They will drop you off if you shout.
-Otherwise you may have a long detour from the far end of the town.
+Otherwise you may have a long detour on foot from the far end of town.
 We had booked to stay 3 nights at the Iguanito guesthouse, close to the center of Santa Catalina.